djtersteegc/sbc6120-mini-front-panel/README.md

 # How do I get some PCB's?

-If you are in the US, hit me up on the VCF forum thread above and if I have any extras, I can drop some in the mail for less than the cost of a small run at JLCPCB (size and shipping costs drive up the costs here).
+If you are in the US, hit me up on the VCF forum thread above and if I have any extras, I can drop some in the mail for less than the cost of a small run at JLCPCB (size and shipping drive up the costs here).
 Otherwise, there are gerber files available for use at your favorite PCB fab.